xiix0/scam/README.md

-Many pages make a thick book.
+Excellent day to have a rotten day.